-Defendants released from custody pursuant to a bond investigation are usually subject to ACS supervision until sentence is entered in the case.
+Defendants released from custody pursuant to a bond investigation are usually subject to ACS supervision until the case is disposed.
 Defendants report at least once a week to ACS and provide updated information regarding employment, telephone number, address, activities, attorney and next court date.
-Conditions may be applied to a defendant's release such as no contact with alleged victims or codefendants, attending Alcoholics or Narcotics Anonymous or prohibition on visiting certain places.
+Conditions may be applied to a defendant's release such as no contact with alleged victims or prohibition on visiting certain places.
 Defendants who do not report as directed or who are found to be in violation of their bond conditions are reported by ACS to the court and are subject to revocation from the program.

 Community Service Work (CSW) recompenses the community for the harm caused it by every criminal offense.
 ACS supervises two types of CSW -- (1) CSW entered in cases as a condition of ACS-supervised probation; and (2) CSW allowed by the court in lieu of paying a fine.
 CSW may only be performed at a qualified not-for-profit agency.
 Not-for-profit means the agency holds a currently effective IRS § 501(c)(3) income tax exemption letter or Missouri sales tax exemption letter.
 CSW assigned on State Probation & Parole supervised cases is supervised by State P&P; and on unsupervised probation cases is supervised by the Prosecuting Attorney's office.

-Adult Court Services supervises defendants whose sentence requires they pay restitution or a fine in addition to court costs and who cannot pay the full amount ordered on sentencing day.
-ACS negotiates a payment plan with each defendant and recommends it for court approval.
-Once approved by the court ACS monitors payments, recommends extension requests for defendants who genuinely try to meet their financial obligations, sends out overdue notices to defendants who become tardy as to one or more payments and submits warrant requests to the court if corrective action is not taken by the defendant.
+Adult Court Services supervises certain defendants whose sentence requires they pay a fine and related court costs and who cannot pay the full amount ordered on sentencing day.
+These defendants sign a payment agreement with ACS which notes how the defendant will make payments within the court-allotted 90 days.
+ACS negotiates a payment plan with defendants who demonstrate an inability to pay within 90 days.
+The payment plan is submitted to the court for approval.
+Once approved, ACS monitors payments, recommends extension requests for defendants who genuinely try to meet their financial obligations, sends out overdue notices to defendants who become tardy as to one or more payments and submits warrant requests to the court if corrective action is not taken by the defendant.

 The judicial parole program permits early release from custody of defendants who have served a portion of their sentence and who are considered to not be a danger to the community or to themselves.
 Each day on judicial parole counts as a jail day served in determining a defendant's sentence completion date.
 To be eligible for judicial parole consideration, an inmate must satisfy all four of the following requirements: (1) Boone County resident; (2) serving a sentence of at least 120 days; (3) not be sentenced to a crime for which Missouri statutes prohibit parole; and (4) no outstanding warrants nor any other pending cases for which defendant is incarcerated.

 The Adult Court Services probation program began and grew in response to successive state law changes removing certain misdemeanors from State P&P supervision.
-Probation, if granted, is granted at sentencing in lieu of serving any of the jail sentence.
-Unlike parole, revocation of probation (even in the final days of probation) leaves the full jail term to be served.
+Defendants placed on ACS-supervised probation have their probation amended to unsupervised when specific conditions are successfully completed.

 Serious alcohol related traffic offenders are ordered by the court to attend the Victim Impact Panel as a condition of probation.
 During this program panelists share their experiences with serious traffic accidents in a non judgmental way.
-While most drivers realize that serious traffic accidents impact victims, their families and those who care about them, this program gives names and faces to victims and increases awareness of how events impact real people.
+This program gives names and faces to victims and increases awareness of how events impact real people.